sebhildebrandt/http-graceful-shutdown/README.md

 ## Comments

-If you have ideas or comments, please do not hesitate to contact me.
+If you have ideas, comments or questions, please do not hesitate to contact me.

 Sincerely,